“You wanna get through this? Do as I say.”

 So it’s about unpacking the central skills of meditation, in order to help people find a way not only to apply them to their unique nervous systems, but also to help others do the same.
 When we do the latter, not only does our own practice accelerate, but we begin to lay the groundwork for a world where everyone cares for everyone else’s mental, emotional and spiritual health.
 That’s a world I want to live in.

-This can be done in a way that’s sensible and inclusive and fun, without the precious ‘Behold I Am the Teacher’ vibe that creeps out so many non-spiritual types.
+This can be done in a way that’s sensible and inclusive and fun, without any precious ‘Behold I Am the Teacher’ vibe.
 It can even be done with a flaming double-necked air guitar of existential radness – because, well, why not?
 Air guitar is a practice too.
-With enough equanimity, you learn you’re actually playing for everyone.
+With enough equanimity, you may learn you’re actually playing for everyone.

 PS – My vehicle is a pedal bike.